pitastrudl/wekanwiki/FAQ.md

 > *– Hull, E., K. Jackson, et al. (2005).*

 ## What Wekan is not?
-* Not a Company: It has always been [Open Source](https://en.wikipedia.org/wiki/Open-source_software) and [Free software](https://en.wikipedia.org/wiki/Free_software).
+* Not a single Company: It has always been [Open Source](https://en.wikipedia.org/wiki/Open-source_software) and [Free software](https://en.wikipedia.org/wiki/Free_software).
+Most of the work is done at free time.
+There is [Commercial Support](https://wekan.team) and [Hosting](https://github.com/wekan/wekan/wiki/Platforms) provided by various companies.
-* Not a Product: There are missing features.
+* Not a single Product: There are some missing features, and [more features are added all the time](https://blog.wekan.team).
+There are [Features of many use cases](https://github.com/wekan/wekan/wiki/Features)
-* Not a Startup: We have zero budget.
-We have no exit plan.
-We have no investors.
+* Not a Startup: We have no exit plan.
+Wekan is still mostly done at free time, by developers scratching their itch and needing Wekan for their own use cases, so when some support us with [Commercial Support or Bounties](https://wekan.team) it just increases speed of adding new features.
 * Not have hired departments: There is no hired marketing team/hired development team/hired QA team.
+Wekan is tested by it's users.
+Bugs and feature requests are submitted to [GitHub issues](https://github.com/wekan/wekan/issues).

 ## What is Wekan?
 Wekan is an open-source and free software _[kanban board][kanban]_ that lets you organize things in cards, and cards in lists.
 More info at [Readme][].